 Learn gas metal arch welding (GMAW) and gas tungsten arch welding (GTAW) in aluminum welding design, safety, metal preparation, welding codes and standards for aluminum welding and control of aluminum weld quality.
 Class emphasizes marine welding and prepares students for the American Welding Society (AWS D1.2) aluminum welding certification exam.
 This class may include students from multiple sections.

-Completion of WELD 110 or above or instructor permission.
+Completion of WELD 110 or above or instructor permission

 - Use of safety equipment and demonstrate lab safety practices.

 - Assemble and skip weld plates, stiffeners, girders, and prefabricated parts into panels.